Hello-DataSkillUp/Engagement-Survey1/README.md

 ![image](https://github.com/Hello-DataSkillUp/Engagement-Survey1/assets/165890395/a7637264-b879-4cd5-8745-8e34f5f7cdd3)

  - Boxplots highlight differences in means and showcase the spread of the two groups, emphasizing disparities in their distributions.
+The box shows the InterQuartile Range (IQR), or the middle 50% of values, while the whiskers extend out to Q1 - 1.5x IQR and Q3 + 1.5x IQR
- - We observe that there are differences in means for variables such as `OverallSatisfaction`, `TrustInSeniorLeaders`, `RecognitionForContributions`, `SafeLearningEnvironment` and `BeliefInSurveyAction`.
+ - We observe that for most questions, the median answer for both males and females is the same.
+However, there are differences in the medians ans for the following questions: `OverallSatisfaction`, `SafeLearningEnvironment` and `BeliefInSurveyAction`.
- - Most variables show overlapping interquartile ranges, indicating that despite differences in means, the middle 50% of responses for each gender often fall within similar ranges.
+ - Some variables, while having the same median, have offset IQRs where one of the quartiles extends an additional point in the positive or negative direction.
+The following questions reflect where males have higher responses with the same means: `SeniorLeadersValueDifferences`, `TrustInSeniorLeaders`, `RecognitionForContributions`, `WorkplaceAuthenticity`, `ManagerAutonomy`, `OpportunityForGrowth`, `PersonalLifeFlexibility`.
- - Distibution of variables such as `OpportunityForGrowth` and `PersonalLifeFlexibility`, suggest that some respondents have significantly different experiences compared to the majority.
+ - The following questions reflect where females have higher responses with the same means: `RoleCareerAlignment`.

 ##### _Heatmaps_
 ![image](https://github.com/Hello-DataSkillUp/Engagement-Survey1/assets/165890395/49b8992a-bf89-47d0-bf39-502fd6891ffa)